 The operation and management of CBNERRVA is the responsibility of VIMS, and is directed by the program director.
-The Virginia Department of Conservation and Recreation, Division of Natural Heritage (DCR-DNH), as well as additional state and federal agencies, and private organizations are available to serve in advisory roles and provide technical assistance in management of the CBNERRVA sites.
-Visitor use of Catlett Islands is by permission of the existing landowner, or the CBNERRVA director only (see Public Access Plan, Appendix B).
+The Virginia Department of Conservation and Recreation, Division of Natural Heritage (DCR-DNH), as well as additional state and federal agencies, and private organizations are available to serve in advisory roles and provide technical assistance in management of CBNERRVA sites.
+Visitor use of Goodwin Islands Reserve is by permission of the CBNERRVA director (see Public Access Plan, Appendix B).